-Amy-Ellen Flatchestedmama Trefsger is a conceptual artist with a proclivity for performance, a literalist who loves alliteration and she just can’t help herself from reading self help books.
+Amy-Ellen Flatchestedmama Trefsger is a conceptual artist with a proclivity for performance, a literalist who loves alliteration and someone who just can’t help herself from reading self help books.

 On September 18, 2004, she made a Public Declaration of Commitment to Her Creative Self.
 The event emulated a wedding and in conjunction with it, she legally merged her birth name with her artist moniker.
 That name change has served as a constant reminder of her intention and adds an element of play into the bureaucracy of life.

 She’s been holding on to the moniker like a pair of legwarmers from the 80’s, patiently waiting for self deprecating humor to circle back around into style.

 Amy-Ellen Flatchestedmama Trefsger resides on the traditional lands of the Coast Salish peoples, specifically the Duwamish Tribe.
 Real rent contributions can be made here: realrentduwamish.org

 She’s currently livin large in a small studio with a moss ball named Moe who can play any instrument with his mind.

 MAIL ME AND I’LL MAIL YA BACK

 PO Box 31441

 Flatchestedmama – The story behind the name: The artist had an early introduction to the mispronunciation and misspelling of her last name, Trefsger, via the media attention she received from running (really fast) in high school.
 Due to that experience, when starting her budding art career, she decided to use a moniker and chose Flatchestedmama.
 She found it humorous, empowering and catchy.

 In early 2019, Jake Uitti wrote this bio: